Cardinal Health Raises 2026 Profit Forecast Amid Strong Specialty Drug Demand

 About CAH

 Cardinal Health, Inc. is a global healthcare services and products company.
-The Company is engaged in providing customized solutions for hospitals, healthcare systems, pharmacies, ambulatory surgery centers, clinical laboratories, physician offices and patients in the home.
-The Company also provides pharmaceuticals and medical products.
+The Company is engaged in providing customized solutions for hospitals, healthcare systems, pharmacies, ambulatory surgery centers, clinical laboratories, physician offices and others.
+It also provides pharmaceuticals and medical products.
 Its segments include Pharmaceutical and Specialty Solutions and Global Medical Products and Distribution (GMPD).
-The Pharmaceutical and Specialty Solutions segment distributes branded and generic pharmaceuticals, specialty pharmaceuticals and over-the-counter healthcare and consumer products in the United States, as well as it owns urology MSO.
+The Pharmaceutical and Specialty Solutions segment distributes branded and generic pharmaceuticals, specialty pharmaceuticals and over-the-counter healthcare and consumer products in the United States, as well as owns a urology management services organization (MSO).
 Its GMPD segment manufactures, sources and distributes Cardinal Health branded medical, surgical and laboratory products, which are sold in the United States, Canada, Europe, Asia and other markets.
-The Company connects patients, providers, payers, pharmacists and manufacturers for integrated care coordination.
+It connects patients, providers, payers, pharmacists and manufacturers for integrated care coordination.

 About the author